Finding a Home Insurance Policy that Protects

 - HO-7 – Similar to HO-3, this policy is a general plan—but for mobile homes.

-- HO-8 – Historic homes and landmarks usually get coverage through this policy becuase it is specifically designed for older homes.
+- HO-8 – Historic homes and landmarks usually get coverage through this policy because it is specifically designed for older homes.

 These Policies Exist to Protect Your Home